top of page

 Will I have both color and black & white images in my gallery?

 I’ve always loved Andri Cauldwell’s quote, “To see in color is a delight for the eye but to see in black and white is a delight for the soul.”
-I now offer two types of portrait sessions: The Authentic Portrait Session has a combination of color and B&W images and there's a 100% B&W images session option.
+Most Portrait Sessions will have a combination of color and B&W images.
+If you'd like only color or only B&W, please let me know!

 How do I choose which images from my gallery to purchase?